aphananthe42/transcriptor/README.md

 ## Overview

 This is a CLI tool for transcribing and summarizing audio data.
 It can also distinguish speakers and output the transcription separately for each speaker, useful for meeting minutes.

 ## Requirement

-- Deno: >= 1.41.0
+- Deno >= 1.41.0
 - Amazon S3 Bucket
 - AWS IAM Access key pair
 - OpenAI API key